 TGah Editor: Change the paragraphs below as follows (#6094, 6096, 6131):

 An SST AP is an S1G AP with dot11SelectiveSubchannelTransmissionPermitted equal to true.
-During aperiodic SST operation, an SST AP indicates the set of enabled SST operating channels in an SST Operation element and the subset of SST channels that SST STAs are allowed to access during a (short) beacon interval in the SST element that is transmitted in the S1G Beacon frame that initiates the (short) beacon interval.
-During periodic SST operation, an SST AP indicates the subset of SST channels that SST STAs are allowed to access during a (short) beacon interval in an RPS element that has a value of 1 in the Periodic RAW Indication subfield.
+During aperiodic SST operation, an SST AP indicates the set of enabled SST operating channels in an SST Operation element and the subset of SST channels that SST STAs are allowed to access during a beacon interval or short beacon interval (see 10.1.3.10.2) in the SST element that is transmitted in the S1G Beacon frame that initiates that interval.
+During periodic SST operation, an SST AP indicates the subset of SST channels that SST STAs are allowed to access during a beacon interval or short beacon interval in an RPS element that has a value of 1 in the Periodic RAW Indication subfield.

-SST STAs operating in an SST BSS are allowed to transmit on an SST channel during a (short) beacon interval only if the channel is permitted for SST use as indicated by the SST AP in an SST element included in the S1G Beacon frame that initiates the (short) beacon interval or as indicated by an RPS element in the case of periodic SST operation.
+SST STAs operating in an SST BSS are allowed to transmit on an SST channel during a beacon interval or short beacon interval only if the channel is permitted for SST use as indicated by the SST AP in an SST element included in the S1G Beacon frame that initiates thatinterval or as indicated by an RPS element in the case of periodic SST operation.

 9.49.2 Aperiodic SST operation